wechaty/docusaurus/docusaurus/docs/api/contact.md

 ### Contact.findAll\(\[queryArg\]\) ⇒ `Promise <Contact []>`

-The method finds contact by `name` or `alias`.If  you use Contact.findAll\(\) get the contact list of the bot.
+This method finds contact by `name` or `alias`.If  you use Contact.findAll\(\) get the contact list of the bot.
 Include the contacts from bot's rooms.

 #### Definition